Columbia University Clinic for Anxiety & Related Disorders (CUCARD)—Westchester

 School Avoidance Program

 CUCARD Westchester offers an accelerated treatment program for children and adolescents who are struggling to attend school consistently due to anxiety.
-Youth will attend weekly individual and group therapy sessions targeting anxiety management and consistent school attendance.
-In addition, parents will attend weekly parenting workshops to learn the tools and behavior management skills necessary to facilitate their child’s school attendance.
-The program offers additional support to families including school consultation, school visits, and individual case support.
-Clinicians are available “on-call” to provide phone coaching to families on school mornings (7:00 am–9:00 am), and participating youth are able to complete schoolwork in our clinic with guidance from CUCARD Westchester staff if they are unable to attend school on any given day.
+Youth attend weekly individual and group therapy sessions targeting anxiety management and consistent school attendance.
+In addition, parents attend weekly parenting workshops to learn the tools and behavior-management skills necessary to facilitate their children’s school attendance.
+The program offers additional support to families, including school consultation, school visits, and individual case support.
+CUCARD Westchester also offers “back-to-school” groups; these groups meet daily for one week in August to review anxiety-management skills and help children and teens prepare for the upcoming school year.

 Accelerated OCD Treatment Program

 Accelerated treatment programs are offered for children, adolescents, and young adults who are suffering from acute and highly impairing OCD symptoms.
 Accelerated programs typically involve 2–5 weekly treatment sessions for a period of 1–3 weeks.
 Treatment focuses on exposure and ritual prevention (EX/RP), in which individuals will gradually and repeatedly face feared situations while learning to more consistently resist ritualistic behaviors.

 Group treatment focuses on providing group members with skills to more effectively manage anxiety in social and interpersonal settings.
 As part of group treatment, members gradually face feared social situations within a supportive setting.
 Group treatment is appropriate as a supplement to individual cognitive behavioral therapy (CBT) or for patients who have already completed a course of CBT.

 Young-Adult Anxiety Group